Roman-Rudensky/Getting-and-Cleaning-Data-Project/CodeBook.md

 "fBodyBodyGyroJerkMag-mean()" "fBodyBodyGyroJerkMag-std()" "fBodyBodyGyroJerkMag-meanFreq()" - each of these columns contain average values of given values for a specified Activity label and subject

+To clean up the data the following transformations have been performed:
+1 All needed data were loaded into R, in particular: activity labels features that were used as column names
+X_test
+y_test
+subject_test
+X_train
+y_train
+subject_train

+2 Activity id and subject id were added to X_test and X_train data sets

+3 The data sets were labeled with variable names

+4 Test and Train data sets were merged into X_all variable

+5 Extract measurements on the mean and standard deviation

+6 Name the activities that gives tidy data set

+7 From the data set in step 6, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+8 Write data set from step 7 into tidy_data.txt file